idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Example-Use-Cases.md

 ### Multiple calibrator field IDs

 Multiple field IDs can be specified by writing a comma-separated list to your config file.
-However, this use case is not supported, since tasks such as `setjy` and `qufromgain` cannot handle this.
+However, this use case is not supported, since tasks such as `setjy` cannot handle this.

-# Restarting or Using Part of the Pipeline

-There are a few steps within the pipeline that only need to be run once for a given dataset.
-For datasets that have already been through the default pipeline, the reference antenna and list of bad antennas would have been calculated, and can be found in `logs/calc_refant-*.err`.
-These can be written in your new config file, where you also set `calcrefant=False`.

-More generally, users can run any selected parts of the pipeline by editing the `scripts` argument or passing scripts in via the command-line arguments (see [Using the Pipeline](/docs/processMeerKAT/using-the-pipeline#inserting-your-own-scripts)).

-The pipeline is not designed to run twice within the same directory, since CASA will complain the files already exist.
-The pipeline can be killed and re-run from the start at any point, but care should also be taken to ensure the data are not corrupted (e.g. during flagging or solving).